 For you, it’s protection against co-founders leaving your startup early.
 You do not want to have someone walk out with just as much equity (ownership %) in your company as you after 6 months or even a couple of years, just to go lay on a beach somewhere letting you do all the work for them - figuratively speaking.

 It’s also protection for you when your co-founder needs to be removed from your startup.
-You may start out as the best of friends, but the world may look differently for both of you in a year’s time — or more.
-It’s not just ill will, things change, priorities change — the world moves.
-So vesting is a device for you to get rid of a co-founder without them leaving with all of their co-founder equity, leaving plenty of equity on the table for the new co-founder to join — or to sell to future investors in further rounds should you not need a new co-founder.
+You may start out as the best of friends, but the world may look differently for both of you in a year’s time - or more.
+It’s not just ill will, things change, priorities change - the world moves.
+So vesting is a device for you to get rid of a co-founder without them leaving with all of their co-founder equity, leaving plenty of equity on the table for the new co-founder to join - or to sell to future investors in further rounds should you not need a new co-founder.
+Some companies might also consider something like a key person insurance to fall back on, in case one of the founders is no longer able to work due to unexpected disability or death.
+It’s not a good picture to have, but it can be seen as necessary.
+Surely something to think about, as the beneficiary for the insurance will be the company, ensuring that any monetary disruptions due to the key person’s loss are set right with the funds from the insurance.

 It’s also protection for the investors.
 They want to see long-term commitment and a vehicle to getting rid of bad or non-performing players on the founding team.
 Why?
 Because they know building a successful startup takes a very long time and they know that a lot of the time startups fail because of “people problems”.
 Vesting tries to solve both, incentivizing co-founders to stick around for longer and having a clear-cut way to getting rid of people with potential equity with minimal impact on the startup.